Kimi-Arthur/KifaNet/World/Overview.md

 Or all TV Shows, or all Anime, which all count as one, as they share very similar nature of the structure: data, types of resource files etc.

+We can also have dedicated `World`s just to map other websites.
+For example, it makes sense to map tmdb data separately as it can be consumed in TV Shows, Anime and Movies.
+For this kind of `World`s, we would try to process that as little as possible.

+There are also map of data from unstructured websites, which we may have two layers of web page themselves, and a processed version which is supposed to contain as much info on the page as possible without adapting to other storage data.

-## Naming
+### Naming

-We are not sure about world naming yet.
+We are not sure about `World` naming yet.
 It can be that we may want to prepend a category to the actual name like, `worlds.games.botw` or just `BreathOfTheWild`.
 But the key is we don't rely on this container name in our data so that it's easily switchable.
 For `Link` objects referencing other types, they are only defined in server code instead of prefixing the item type etc.

-### Examples of worlds
+### Examples of `World`s

 #### A Game: The Legend of Zelda: Breath of the Wild